SzekelyMariaRobertha/MIPS-Pipeline/README.md

 ### Implementation
 Pipeline Stages:
 The MIPS processor pipeline consists of five stages:

-Instruction Fetch (IF)
-Instruction Decode (ID)
-Execute (EX)
-Memory Access (MEM)
-Write Back (WB)
-The pipeline stages work as follows:

-Instruction Fetch (IF): The instruction to be executed is fetched from memory.
+- Instruction Fetch (IF): The instruction to be executed is fetched from memory.
-Instruction Decode (ID): The instruction is decoded and the operands are extracted.
+- Instruction Decode (ID): The instruction is decoded and the operands are extracted.
-Execute (EX): The arithmetic or logic operation is performed on the operands.
+- Execute (EX): The arithmetic or logic operation is performed on the operands.
-Memory Access (MEM): If the instruction accesses memory, the data is retrieved or stored in memory.
+- Memory Access (MEM): If the instruction accesses memory, the data is retrieved or stored in memory.
-Write Back (WB): The result of the operation is written back to the register file.
+- Write Back (WB): The result of the operation is written back to the register file.

 Schema
 <div allign="center">